 'The white painted boats being objectionable for snow-blind travellers to gaze on, Dr. Moss has been painting those belonging to Markham's party with diversified colours, but the paint does not appear inclined to dry.
-The backs of the travellers' white-duck jumpers have also been marked with appropriate designs, in order that when pulling at the sledge-ropes each man may have some colour to rest his eyes on.
+The backs of the travellers' white-duck jumpers have also been marked with appropriate designs, in order that when pulling at the sledge-ropes the men may have a dark colour to rest their eyes on.
 As every individual has been left free to choose his own crest, the variety and originality displayed is somewhat quaint.

-'In consequence of the ice having become thick enough to reach down to the mouth of the discharge-pipe, we are at last unable to use the ship's pumps, The fire-engine suction-pipe being lower will remain free so long as the temperature inside the ship is above 28°:5.

-'While walking to-day with Mr. Pullen near Cape Rawson, we observed that the sea-face of the cape, up to a height of 200 feet above the present sea-level, had been ground smooth by the pressure of the floebergs or of the ice-foot.
-The rock remaining so distinctly scored for such a lengthened period as must have elapsed while the land was rising to the height mentioned, is remarkable.

-'We measured a stranded floeberg, forced up on
+- 'In consequence of the ice having become thick enough to reach down to the mouth of the dischargepipe, we are at last unable to use the ship's pumps, The fire-engine suction-pipe being lower will remain free so long as the temperature inside the ship is above 28°:5. - 'While walking to-day with Mr. Pullen near Cape Rawson, we observed that the sea-face of the cape, up to a height of 200 feet above the present sea-level, had been ground smooth by the pressure of the floebergs or of the ice-foot.
+The rock remaining so distinctly scored for such a lengthened period as must have elapsed while the land was rising to the height mentioned is remarkable. - 'We measured a stranded floeberg, forced up on its side.

-its side.
 It was 120 feet long by 105 feet broad, and 80 feet in depth, the highest part being 63 feet above It was consequently about 25,000 the water-line. tons in weight, a cubic foot of ice weighing 55.5 lbs.
-Although this floeberg was the highest out of the water, it was by no means the largest in our neighbourhood.
-When ascending its side, so long as the slope was at an angle of 30° from the horizon, and covered with hard snow, we could climb up with the help of an alpenstock, but it was slippery work descending.
+Although this floeberg was the highest out of the water, it was by no means the largest in our neigh-When ascending its side, so long as the snow covered slope was at a less incline than 30° from the horizon we could easily climb up with the help of an alpenstock, but it was slippery work descending.
 When the angle increased to 35°, we were obliged to kick steps with our boots; at 40°, steps had to be cut with an axe; and at 50°, although we could have ascended by means of steps cut in the ice, I doubt if we could have descended without the help of a rope.